 A young man hired himself out to a neighboring farmer for the summer, but the farmer turned out to be a strict boss who worked the boy very hard.
 Finally, the young man decided to claim his revenge.
 Late one night he took fifty pounds of Johnson’s grass, one of the most despised nuisances a farmer can face, and sowed it into the farmer’s fields.

 A little while afterwards the young man happened to meet the farmer’s beautiful daughter.
 The young couple fell in love and, after a suitable courtship, got married.
 That made the young man family and destined him to work the farm for the rest of his life.
-Years later someone asked him how his life on the farm had been.
+Years later, someone asked him how his life on the farm had been.
 He answered, “Wonderful, but I’ve spent all these years digging up Johnson grass.”

 Take an honest look over your past and see if you have sinned against someone to such a degree that you need to apologize or ask for their forgiveness.
-Please understand, I’m not trying to get you to needlessly poke a stick at a calm hornet’s nest or reignite a dormant volcano.
+Please understand that I’m not trying to get you to needlessly poke a stick at a calm hornet’s nest or reignite a dormant volcano.
 The fact is, some situations just need to be left alone.
 But if God presses His finger directly on some old scar, you need to deal with that.

 It might mean making a phone call.
 It might mean sending an email.
 It might mean writing a letter.
 It might mean paying a visit.
 But whatever God burdens you to do, do it.
 After all, you’ve dug enough Johnson grass over the situation.
 Now it is time to remedy things as best you can.